GreptimeTeam/docs/docs/getting-started/installation/greptimedb-standalone.md

+---
+description: Guide to install and run GreptimeDB in standalone mode using binary or Docker, including binding address configuration.
+---

 # GreptimeDB Standalone

 We use the simplest configuration for you to get started.
 For a comprehensive list of configurations available in GreptimeDB, see the [configuration documentation](/user-guide/deployments/configuration.md).